Arize-ai/openinference/python/examples/llama-index/README.md

 ## Getting Started with Docker-Compose

+If you'd like, add your own PDFs to `./backend/data` to build indexes over.

+Either create a `.env` file that contains an OpenAI API key or set the `OPENAI_API_KEY` env variable.

 Ensure that Docker is installed and running.
 Run the command `docker compose up` to spin up services for the frontend, backend, and Phoenix.
 Once those services are running, open [http://localhost:3000](http://localhost:3000) to use the chat interface.
 When you're finished, run `docker compose down` to spin down the services.

 Traces can be viewed using the [Phoenix UI](http://localhost:6006).